How to Check If a Page is Indexed on Google (4 Methods)

-Understanding the indexing status of your pages helps you identify potential issues and improve your site’s visibility on the web.
-So, let me walk you through several methods to how to check if a page is indexed.
+Understanding the indexing status of your pages helps you identify potential issues and improve your site's visibility on the web.
+In my 7+ years of SEO experience, I've seen countless pages remain invisible to searchers simply because they weren't properly indexed.
+Let me walk you through several reliable methods to check if a page is indexed.

-In real terms, Google sends out 'spiders' – also known as bots or crawlers – to visit and scan web pages in order to understand and save the information they contain.
-This data is then stored in Google's database – called an Index.
+In real terms, Google sends out "spiders"—also known as bots or crawlers—to visit and scan web pages to understand and save the information they contain.
+This data is then stored in Google's database, called the Index.

 Indexing is the process through which search engines discover, analyze, and store information from a web page in their database.
 Once a page is indexed, it becomes eligible to appear in search engine results when relevant queries are made.